-Best Practices for Application and Threat Content Updates
+Best Practices for Applications and Threats Content Updates

-Learn the best practices for keeping application and threat content signatures up-to-date seamlessly.
+Learn the best practices for keeping applications and threats content signatures up-to-date seamlessly.

 The best practices to deploy content updates help to ensure seamless policy enforcement as new threat signatures and applications are introduced or modified in a content release.
 Because of the policy impact of new application and threat signatures, consider your network security and availability requirements as you apply best practices: